There are only a finite number of excluded minors for the class of bicircular matroids: Finding 2-connected type 3 representations

 As $H$ has no deficient vertices, $H \del e$ can have at most two deficient vertices.
 Thus $N \del e /f$ has at most two non-trivial series classes.
 More, since $f \notin S$, contracting $f$ in $G$ cannot reduce the number of deficient vertices.

 Because $G$ is standard, and $f \notin S$, $G/f$ is standard.
 Thus among all graphs representing $N \del e /f$, $G/f$ has the least number of deficient vertices.
-Thus, since $H \del e$ has at most two deficient vertices, so does $G/f$ have at most two deficient vertices.
-But contracting $f$ in $G$ does not reduce the number of deficient vertices of $G$, since $f \notin S$.
-Thus $G$ has at most two deficient vertices. \end{proof}
+Thus, since $H \del e$ has at most two deficient vertices, so does $G/f$ have at most two deficient vertices. \end{proof}

-Lemma \ref{deficientdan} follows immediately from Proposition \ref{elise}, and Lemma \ref{frankie}.
+Lemma \ref{deficientdan} follows immediately from Proposition \ref{elise}, and Lemma \ref{junniper}.